 A Look Inside The Teenage Brain

 Adolescents go through a period of physical and mental changes during puberty.
 Their brains grow and change at an accelerated rate.
 During this time, the frontal lobe becomes more active and fully developed.

-As a result, adolescents become more aware of what others think of them and less likely to act impulsively.
+As a result, adolescents become more aware of what others think of them and are less likely to act impulsively.
 They also often begin to seek out peer approval and social acceptance.
 In the teenage years, the prefrontal cortex develops, allowing teens to make more rational decisions.

 However, the amygdala continues to develop until around age 25, making teens less likely to make logical choices when faced with emotionally charged situations.
 Teenagers also tend to rely on an area of the brain called the limbic system to help them make decisions.

 This area of the brain controls emotion, impulse, aggression, and instinctive behavior, and it is not fully developed until the mid-20s.
 The limbic system may explain why teens often act illogical, imprudent, or emotional.

-Why Are Decision-Making Activities Important?
+So, Why Are Teenage Decision-Making Activities Important?

 Teenagers often make small decisions every day that show what matters to them.
-These decisions can tell you a lot about their values and priorities, including whether they’re willing to sacrifice something for another thing.
+These decisions can tell you much about their values and priorities, including whether they’re willing to sacrifice something for another.

 Think about the last time you had an awful day.
 Did you skip breakfast?
 Or did you go out with friends after school?
 What happened?
 Was there anything that could have prevented your bad mood?

 If you didn’t have enough money for a movie ticket, maybe you could have skipped dinner.
 Maybe if you’d studied for a test, you wouldn’t have gotten distracted by Facebook.

 You might have missed out on a fun activity because you were too tired.
 Teenagers make many small decisions every day that reveal their values and priorities.
 Consider what these decisions reveal about what’s important.

 Write a reflection about any decisions you’ve made recently that revealed your values and priorities.

 Decision-making and problem-solving are important skills for all ages, but especially for teenagers.
 They need to learn how to make good choices and solve problems.

 There are many ways to teach these skills.
 Some involve role-playing, while others require hands-on experience.
-Ethical dilemmas are often discussed in the classroom, but rarely are students given an opportunity to reflect on their own beliefs and opinions.
+Ethical dilemmas are often discussed in the classroom but rarely are students given an opportunity to reflect on their own beliefs and opinions.

 Students can grow and become more empathetic when discussing topics like abortion, euthanasia, and capital punishment.
 By using this resource, teachers can allow students to explore different perspectives and gain insight into their beliefs.

 What Are The Best Thinking Strategies For Teenagers?